ClickHouse/ClickHouse/docs/en/sql-reference/data-types/map.md

 ## Map.keys and Map.values Subcolumns {#map-subcolumns}

-To optimize `Map` column processing, in some cases you can use the `keys` and 'values' subcolumns instead of reading the whole column.
+To optimize `Map` column processing, in some cases you can use the `keys` and `values` subcolumns instead of reading the whole column.

 **Example**